MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-Python-Tools-For-Windows.md

 * Afterwards, click Auto Detect and the rest of the entries will be filled out automatically.
 * In Visual Studio, create a new Empty python project
 * Add in your python file(s).
-* If you have a source install, to get intellisence, add in the full python lib dir as a part of your project at: MYCNTKPATH%\CNTK\bindings\python
+* If you have a source install, to get IntelliSense, add in the full python lib dir as a part of your project at: MYCNTKPATH%\CNTK\bindings\python

 **Links**
 * [Setup CNTK on Windows](./Setup-CNTK-on-Windows.md)